 As a follow up to our article showing whether major league sports sponsorships are worth it, which covered the NBA, MLB and NHL, we put together an article fully dedicated to foot traffic to NFL sponsors’ stores.
-After all, major brands shell out big money to be a sponsor for the NFL and a chance to get in front of millions of fans across the U.S. According to MediaPost, NFL sponsorship revenue exceeds $1.47 billion.
+After all, major brands shell out big money to be a sponsor for the NFL and a chance to get in front of millions of fans across the U.S. According to MediaPost, NFL sponsorship revenue exceeded $1.47 billion in 2020.
 This shouldn’t come as a surprise since pro football is the most popular sport in the U.S.

 So, are NFL sponsorships worth it?